 Overview

-Bailey Glasser is and has successfully handled litigation regarding Joint Operating Agreements (JOAs), Working Interest disputes, oil and gas drilling rights, lease disputes, coalbed methane and coal mine methane rights, enhanced oil recovery (EOR), farm-ins and farm-outs, production sharing contracts, downstream marketing agreements, gas transportation contracts, covenants to develop, drilled and retained acreage.
+In addition, our oil and gas practice has extensive experience representing clients in many sectors involving exploration and production, real estate, producing properties, and more.
+This includes royalty disputes, Joint Operating Agreements (JOAs), Working Interest disputes, oil and gas drilling rights, lease disputes, coalbed methane and coal mine methane rights, enhanced oil recovery (EOR), farm-ins and farm-outs, acquisitions and divestitures, production sharing contracts, downstream marketing agreements, gas transportation contracts, covenants to develop, drilled and retained acreage.

 Contacts